 You’ll find the version for parents (as noted by the “P”) as well as the child version below:

-Click the pages of the SRAS-R below for better viewing or for printing.
+Click the pages of the SRAS-R below for better viewing.

 In this example, since the mean score is highest (4.3 ) in column 1.
 The function with the highest mean score is considered the primary cause (function) of the child’s school avoidance.